-INSTRUCTIONS FOR THE PRESBYOPIC PATIENT (MONOVISION)
+INSTRUCTIONS FOR THE PRESBYOPIC PATIENT (MONOVISION & MULTIFOCAL)

-About Presbyopia and Monovision Correction
+About Presbyopia and Vision Correction

 - Presbyopia is a condition in which the natural lenses in the eyes lose some of their elasticity.
-This occurs normally with aging as the lenses lose some of their ability to change focus for different distances (loss of reading vision). - Monovision is a method of correction for presbyopia using contact lenses in which one eye is corrected for distance vision and the other is corrected for near vision.
+This occurs normally with aging as the lenses lose some of their ability to change focus for different distances (loss of reading vision). - Monovision is a method of correction for presbyopia using contact lenses in which one eye is corrected for distance vision and the other is corrected for near vision. - Multifocal lenses correct presbyopia by providing distance and near vision correction powers within the same lens.

-Getting Used to Monovision Correction (Adaptation)
+Getting Used to Monovision or Multifocal Correction (Adaptation)

-- Be aware that, as with any type of lens correction, there are advantages and compromises to monovision contact lens correction.
-The benefit of clear near vision when looking straight-ahead and upward that you get with your contact lenses for monovision may be accompanied by a vision compromise that may reduce the sharpness of your vision and depth perception for distance and near tasks.
-Some people have experienced difficulty adapting to this.
-You may experience symptoms, such as mild blurred vision and variable vision during this adaptation period.
-These symptoms may last for a brief period or for several weeks as you are getting used to the lenses.
-The longer these symptoms last, the poorer your chances may be for successful adaptation. - You should avoid visually demanding situations during the initial adaptation period.
+- Be aware that, as with any type of lens correction, there are advantages and compromises to presbyopic contact lens correction.
+The benefit of clear near vision when looking straightahead and upward that you get with your contact lenses for monovision and multifocal correction may be accompanied by a vision compromise that may reduce the sharpness of your and depth perception for distance and near tasks.
+Some patients have experienced difficulty adapting to this.
+Symptoms, such as mild blurred vision and variable vision, may last for a brief period or for several weeks as you are getting used to the lenses.
+The longer these symptoms last, the poorer your chances for successful adaptation may be. - You should avoid visually demanding situations during the initial adaptation period.
 It is recommended that you first wear these contact lenses in familiar situations that are not visually demanding.
 For example, it might be better to be a passenger rather than a driver of a car during the first days of lens wear.
-Also, it is recommended that you only drive with monovision correction if you pass your state driver's license requirements with monovision correction. - It is important that you follow your Eye Care Professional's suggestions for getting used to monovision contact lens correction.
+Also, it is recommended that you only drive with monovision or multifocal correction if you pass your state driver's license requirements with this correction. - It is important that you follow your Eye Care Professional's suggestions for getting used to presbyopic contact lens correction.
 You should discuss any concerns that you may have during and after the adaptation period.